 The History of Krabi

-Krabi; a southern province on the Andaman seaboard is rich in history, and has perhaps the oldest artefacts proving there to have been a settlement of people dating back to the prehistoric period.
-Krabi is built up around terrific limestone cliffs, with some of the most staggering rock formations in the world.
-As if the wonders of nature aren’t enough to blow you away, according to records about the history of Krabi many of these beautiful cliffs are also home to ancient paintings and artefacts such as stone tools, beads and pottery.
+Krabi, a southern province on the Andaman seaboard is rich in history.
+Krabi is believed to have the oldest artefacts proving there to have been a settlement of people dating back to the prehistoric period too.
+This entire region is built up around terrific limestone cliffs and staggering rock formations.
+According to records about the history of Krabi it was among these very cliffs where ancient paintings were created and artefacts were made.
+Stone tools and beads as well as pottery have all been found in and around Krabi province.
 Ancient skeletal remains were also found and are now displayed in museums in the South of Thailand.

-Some 200 years ago, Krabi was split into three different boroughs and an elephant kraal was established, supporting a regular supply of elephants.
-In 1872 however, these districts were merged and King Chulalongkorn elevated the districts to town status, naming the province Krabi, which means sword.
-Krabi was a town dependent on Nakhon Sri Thammarat, a large province of the south.
+Some 200 years ago, Krabi was split into three different boroughs.
+An elephant kraal was established, supporting a regular supply of elephants.
+In 1872 however, these districts were merged and King Chulalongkorn elevated the districts to town status.
+He named the province Krabi, which actually means sword.
+At that time Krabi was a town dependent on Nakhon Sri Thammarat, a large province of the south.
 But in 1875, Krabi was raised to a fourth level town in the old system of Thai government.
-Administrators then reported directly to the central government in Bangkok and Krabi’s history as a unique entity became separate from the other provinces.
+Administrators then reported directly to the central government in Bangkok.

 Over time, people came to settle in Krabi from different regions, leaving it a place representing a mix of different races.
 It is said that each group of people represent a different page in the history of Krabi.
-The Chao Ley or ‘Sea Gypsies’ tended to live on the various islands in Krabi’s waters and traditionally made their living from wandering around fishing and diving for their livelihood.
-Their small communities are still today in danger of overexposure to Western culture through tourism; however some of their traditional ways are still present in the yearly sea gypsy sailing ritual, which is held during the month of May on Koh Lanta, Koh Pu and Koh Cham.
+The Chao Ley or ‘Sea Gypsies’ tended to live on the islands in Krabi’s waters.
+They traditionally made their living from fishing and diving for their livelihood.
+These small fishing communities are still visible today.
+However, danger of overexposure through tourism from the Western culture has forced these communities to live within a world very different from years ago.

 In the late 19th and early 20th centuries, the Chinese flocked to Thailand in search of work, many making their way to southern Thailand.
 In more recent times, the Chinese involvement has been high within the oil palm plantations and gypsum mining.